 KULPS!
-For schools in Espoo
+For preschools and schools in Espoo

 The KULPS tours at EMMA familiarise visitors with art that talks about the environment and its changes.
 They also feature a game that explains how important it is to make sustainable choices.
 Creativity and imagination are activities that do not burden the planet!